tercen/webapp_lib/webapp_commons/context/operator/r_developer.md

 ### Clarifications

 - Data is selected with the select function of context.
-Their names are in names
+Their names are in names.
+It will contain a .ci and .ri value to join with column and row projections
 - Column pojections are selected with cselect.
 Their names are in cnames and are identified by column .ci
 - Row projections are selected with rselect.
 Their names are in rnames and are identified by column .ri